ntustison/Histograms/Text/stitched.md

     \caption{Reference distribution (N4 images).}
   \end{subfigure}
   \caption{Ten young healthy subjects were combined to create two reference
-        distributions, one based on the original images and the other using N4 preprocessing.
+        distributions, one based on the (a) original images and the other using (b) N4 preprocessing.
 Based on the generated mean and standard deviation of the aggregated samples, we label the resulting clusters in the respective histograms.
-Due to the lower mean and higher standard deviation of the original image set, Cluster 1 is not within the range of $[0, 1]$ for that clustering which motivated the use of the N4-preprocessed image set.
+Due to the lower mean and higher standard deviation of the original image set, Cluster 1 is not within the range of $[0, 1]$ for the resulting reference distribution which motivated the use of the N4-preprocessed image set.
          }
 \label{fig:n4ornot}
 \end{figure}

-One important issue was whether or not to use the N4 bias correction algorithm as a preprocessing step.
-We ultimately decided to include it for a couple reasons.
-It is explicitly used in multiple algorithms (e.g., [@Tustison:2011aa;@He:2016aa;@Shammi:2021aa]) despite the issues raised previously and elsewhere [@He:2020aa] due to the fact that it qualitatively improves image appearance.[^4]

-[^4]:  This assessment is based on multiple conversations between the first author (as the developer of N4 and Atropos) and co-author Dr. Talissa Altes, one of the most experienced individuals in the field.
+The previous implications of the chosen image reference set also caused us to look at this choice as a potential source of both input and output variance in the measurements utlized and produced by linear binning.
+Regarding the former, we took all possible combinations of our young healthy control subject images and looked at the resulting mean and standard deviation values.
+As expected, there is quite a bit of variation for both mean and standard deviation values (see top portion of Figure \ref{fig:referenceVariance} which are used to derive the cluster threshold values.
+This directly impacts output measurements such as ventilation defect percentage.
+For the reference sets comprising eight or nine images, we compute the corresponding linear binning segmentation and estimate the volumetric percentage for each cluster.
+Then, for each subject, we compute the min/max range for these values and plot those results cluster-wise on the bottom of Figure \ref{fig:referenceVariance}.
+This demonstrates that the additional requirement of a reference distribution is a source of potential measurement variation for the linear binning algorithm.

 \begin{figure}[!h]
   \centering